MTnani/MTnani/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Quality+assurance+engineer)](https://git.io/typing-svg)
 - 👋 Hi, I’m Moez Tnani @MTnani

-- 👀 I’m interested in Software Testing
+- 👀 I’m interested in Web & App Testing

 - 🌱 "Pretty good testing is easy to do (that’s partly why some people like to say ‘testing is dead’– they think testing isn’t needed as a special focus because they note that anyone can find at least some bugs some of the time).
 Excellent testing is quite hard to do.”